-Then comes the third group of r egulatory powers, Mr. Vice-Chairman, and these relate to the issue of directives on matters of credit policy, prescription of margin requirements and credit ceilings and similar credit regulation, as may be necessary from time to time, in the light of the prevailing economic and monetary conditions.
+Then comes the third group of Mr. Vice-Chairregulatory powers. man, and these relate to the issue of directives on matters of credit policy, prescription of margin requirements and credit ceilings and similar credit regulation, as may be necessary from time to time, in the light of the prevailing economic and monetary conditions

 Then, Sir, I would refer to the most significant single event in the banking sector in the last ten years, which was the nationalisation of the Imperial Bank in 1955 and its constitution as the State Bank of India.
-Subsequently, in 1959 and 1960, eight banks operating in the erstwhile Part B Sta'es wer,e constituted as subsidiaries of the State Bank of India.
-Now, the decision to create a public sector j in banking was taken in pursuance of i the recommendations arising out of a comprehensive enquiry by the AU India Committee on Rural Credit Survey in the field of rural and cooperative credit.
-It was felt that it was necessary to make a determined effort to., extend banking facilities in rural and semi-urban areas and Government did not hesitate to nationalise the premier banking institution of the country.
+Subsequently, in 1959 and 1960, eight banks operating in the erstwhile Part Sta'es were constituted as subsidiaries of the State Bank of India. the decision to create a public sector in banking was taken in pursuance of the recommendations arising out of a comprehensive enquiry by the All India Committee on Rural Credit Survey in the field of rural and cooperative credit.
+It was felt that it was necessary to make a determined effort to extend banking facilities in rural and semi-urban areas and Government did not hesitate to nationalise the premier banking institution of the country.
 This was in conformity with the accepted policy of acquiring for the public sector a predominant role in every important field of economic and financial activity.